adminarchitect/core/docs/Listing/actions.md

 }
 ```

-As like Single Actions, Batch Actions have the same set of methods to customize them.
+As like Single Actions, Batch Actions have the same set of methods to control them.

-The difference between Single actions and Batch actions is that Batch ::handle() method receives a collection of elements, rather then Single Action receives a single entity.
+The difference between Single actions and Batch actions is that `Batch::handle()` method receives a collection of elements, rather then Single Action receives a single entity.